stefanthoss/stefandroid-blog/_posts/2022-11-12-home-assistant-track-heating-cooling.md

     start: "{{ now().replace(hour=0, minute=0, second=0) }}"
     end: "{{ now() }}"
 ```
+{% endraw %}

 Now you have two sensors (one for heating, one for cooling) that track the heating/cooling duration of your thermostat in hours.
 If your thermostat provides only heating or only cooling, just omit the other sensor.

 When looking at the sensor's history, you'll see that its value increases while the heater runs and resets at midnight.
-The value at midnight represents the number of hours that heating ran that day.
+The value at midnight represents the number of hours that heating was used that day.

 ![Heating Hours History in Home Assistant](/assets/images/home-assistant-heating-sensor-history.png)